What is a corporate credit card program?

 Who offers corporate credit cards?

 There are two primary sources for corporate credit cards: traditional banks and software-based financial providers.
-Each type serves different business needs, with banks emphasizing credit history and software providers focusing on accessibility and modern controls.
+Each serves different business needs, with banks emphasizing credit history and software providers focusing on accessibility and modern controls.

 Traditional banks